-LG CX2 renders leak, tease Optimus 3D successorAlex Wagner - Deputy Managing Editor, News Desk
+LG CX2 renders leak, tease Optimus 3D successorAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the emergence of a render showing off LG's quad-core-powered X3, a new leak today has teased another upcoming Android handset from the company that lives by the motto that "Life's Good."
 This one's allegedly codenamed "CX2" and, rather that tout a quad-core CPU like its X3 brother, the CX2's major feature is that it's 3D-capable thanks to the pair of 5-megapixel cameras on its backside.
 Other rumored specs of this Optimus 3D successor include a 4.3-inch WVGA NOVA display, 1.2GHz dual-core TI OMAP processor, 8GB internal storage, NFC, and a body that measures in a below 10mm thick.
 The CX2 is also reportedly packing Android 2.3 Gingerbread.